TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 Copy the tkgl_anyctrl.so library on a usb stick of a smartcard.
 The "ANYCTRL_NAME" environment varaible can contains a string / substring matching the name of the midi controller you want to use to simulate a MPC controller.
-To avoid crashes due to infinite midi loops, that controller will be disabled the first port of your conttroller from the MPC application point of view, so you will not see it anymore in midi devices.
+To avoid crashes due to potential infinite midi loops, the first midi port of your controller will be disabled within the MPC application, so you will not see it anymore in midi devices setting.

 If that variable is not defined, the application will start as usual, but will still use virtual ports in place of hardware ports.
 You can retrieve the name of your midi controller with a "aconnect -l | grep client" command.